Anatomy of a Fantasy Magazine Submission

 10:42 PM, June 25, 2011 – Ohmygodohmygodohmygod, I have an e-mail.

 10:42 PM, June 25, 2011 – Ohmygodohmygodohmygod, it’s from Fantasy Magazine.

 10:42 PM, June 25, 2011 – Ohmygodohmygodohmygod, JOHN JOSEPH ADAMS ASKED ME TO SEND HIM MORE!!!!!!!

 (Several confused party guests try to select the proper facial expression to deal with “they rejected me!
 But look!
 It’s an awesome rejection!
 Look at this load of awesome in my inbox!
 I am so psyched!”)

 People outside the world of story submissions don’t understand how rejection can be so thrilling (or why this rejection actually means I’m a decent writer instead of a lousy one).
-This is just the fifth story I’ve sent out since trying my hand at this professional writer thing, the third that’s gone to Mr. Adams; with every story, I see myself improving.
+This is just the fifth story I’ve sent out since trying my hand at this professional fiction writer thing, the third that’s gone to Mr. Adams; with every story, I see myself improving.
 Apparently he does, too, and that is incredibly encouraging.
 Who knows?
 Maybe my next story will be one he loves.
 And that’s what’s so awesome about this rejection: he thinks there’s a chance it might, too.